gren-lang/book/src/content/docs/appendix/gren_json.md

 * `license`: Specifies how your code is licensed.
 * `version`: The current semantic version of the package.
 * `gren-version`: Which version range of the compiler is this package compatible with.
 * `exposed-modules`: Specifies the modules that are importable in other projects.
-Can be a list of module names or, as is the case here, an object that categorize the exposed modules.
+Can be a list of module names or, as is the case here, an object that categorizes the exposed modules.
 The object format is relevant when generating documentation.
 * `dependencies`: Other packages that this package depends on.
-Notice that packages doesn't have references to indirect dependencies, and that versions are specified in ranges instead of being specific.
+Notice that packages don't have references to indirect dependencies, and that versions are specified in ranges instead of being specific.
 When compiling your package directly, the lowest specified version will be selected.
 When compiled as part of another package or application, the lowest compatible version will be selected.

 ## gren init